majguo/azure-spring-apps-training/aca/README.md

 ## Build a gateway

 Build a gateway that uses [NGINX Reverse Proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) to route HTTP requests to internal services running in the same Azure Container Apps environment.
+Furthermore, it utilizes native OpenTelemetry module to capture telemetry data and send to OpenTelemetry collector, see [NGINX Native OpenTelemetryModule](https://github.com/nginxinc/nginx-otel) for more information.

 The source code is in the [gateway](./gateway/) directory.
 The *gateway* listens on port `8080` and routes requests to the *city-service* and *weather-service*.